azure-experience/az-arm-advance-templates/README.md

 :pushpin: **Key Pointer(s):**

-1. Before proceeding to **create a multi-component resource**, please make **a simple flowchart of dependent & independent components**, as it helps in prioritization
+1. Before proceeding to **create a multi-coupled resource**, please make **a simple flowchart of dependent & independent components**, as it helps in prioritization

 2. Secondly, its recommended to attach NSG to subnet to homogenize the traffic security of VM's